insilica/rs-srvc/docs/ref/event/control.rst

 =============

 A control event is used when a step needs to communicate with the SRVC software.
-It is not saved to sink.jsonl unless sink-all-events is set to true.
+It is not saved to sink.jsonl unless sink-control-events is set to true.

 There is currently only one kind of control event.
 When a step runs a web server, it is used to inform SRVC of the port that the web server is listening on.